RICHARD S. STERN, Ph.D.

 After graduating from Tufts University magna cum laude with a bachelor’s degree

-in Philosophy, he worked extensively in early childhood education in the Boston area.
+in Philosophy, he worked extensively in child care services in Boston.
 He received his Ph.D. in Clinical

 Psychology from the New School for Social Research in New York City , where he was awarded the prestigious New